The Cincinnati Bridge connects Cincinnati, Ohio to Ludlow, Kentucky over the Ohio River, and carries Norfolk Southern Railroad.

 The first iteration of the bridge was completed in 1877,1 and carried the Cincinnati Southern Railroad, the only major railroad in the United States owned by a municipality.2

-The Ohio River truss featured a swing span on the southern end.2 The bridge was rebuilt while maintaining services in 1922.1 It is the busiest railroad crossing in Cincinnati.2
+The Ohio River truss featured a swing span on the southern end.2 The bridge was rebuilt while maintaining services in 1922 at a cost of $20 million.1 It is the busiest railroad crossing in Cincinnati.2

 - Crosses: Ohio River